visheshd/claude-devcontainer/README.md

 **NEW**: Claude Docker now supports persistent authentication like conductor.build - no more re-logging into Claude Code every time you restart containers!

+> ⚠️ **Security Note**: Authentication is handled via runtime volume mounts ONLY.
+Authentication files are never baked into Docker images, preventing credential leaks if images are accidentally published.

 ### Quick Setup for Persistent Authentication
 ```bash
 # One-time setup: migrate your existing authentication